Is It Safe To Get Botox Again?

 Advertisement

-"Feelings of stress and anxiety cause facial muscles to tense up, resulting in wrinkles and furrows," Dr. Mahmood says.
-"Plus, with nonstop Zoom calls being the new normal, it's easier than ever for people to scrutinize their own reflection.
-For those who have had Botox before, they may realize it has worn off, and for others who never had it, this opportunity gives them time to research what it’s all about."
+"Feelings of stress and anxiety cause facial muscles to tense up, resulting in wrinkles and furrows," Dr Mahmood says.
+"Plus, with nonstop Zoom calls being the new normal, it's easier than ever for people to scrutinise their own reflection.
+For those who have had Botox before, they may realise it has worn off, and for others who never had it, this opportunity gives them time to research what it’s all about."

 No matter which camp you fall into, the procedure will look a lot different for the foreseeable future, with additional safety precautions in place to protect both doctor and patient from contracting coronavirus.
 Ahead, we consulted surgeons, dermatologists, and public-health experts to break down what the safest possible facial-injection experience should look like during this time — when and if you chose to go.